Benefit from a CHF 30 discount now until december 31, 2023

 Personal liability insurance is the most important type of insurance in the life of every Swiss person.
-It protects you and your loved ones against high costs if you accidentally cause damage to third parties or their possessions, either because your dog leaves a memento on a hotel carpet or your perfume bottle falls into the washbasin in your rental apartment.
+Personal liability insurance is recommended for protecting yourself against the financial consequences of claims for damages.
+Damages may arise due to negligence or illicit acts.
+AXA personal liability insurance protects you and your loved ones against high costs if you accidentally cause damage to third parties or their possessions, either because your dog leaves a memento on a hotel carpet or your perfume bottle falls into the washbasin in your rental apartment.

 In these types of situation, you are legally obliged to pay for the damaged items and injured persons.
 At best, the clean-up only costs a few francs, but at worst, replacing the items could cost several thousand francs.

-And it's much more expensive if you're liable for personal injury: this could be because you accidentally cause someone serious injury while skiing and now have to meet medical and therapy costs as well as loss of income.
-Personal liability offers insurance cover for all these eventualities and also protects you against unauthorized claims.
+It becomes much more expensive if you're responsible for personal injury: for instance, if you inadvertently injure someone badly while skiing and now have to pay for treatment, therapy and also loss of income costs.
+Personal liability insurance covers you for all these eventualities and also protects you against unauthorized claims.

-The statutory liability of private persons arising from everyday risks is covered.
-If the policyholder accidentally injures a third party, damages, destroys or loses that party's possessions, personal liability insurance covers the cost of either repairing or replacing items or for medical treatment following personal injury and resultant financial losses.
+The statutory liability of private persons arising from everyday risksis covered If the policyholder accidentally injures a third party, damages, destroys or loses that party's possessions, personal liability insurance covers the cost of either repairing or replacing items or of medical treatment following personal injury and resultant financial losses.